- What is the accounts payable approval process?

 - Vendor payment: The finalized, approved invoices progress to payment processing, marking the culmination of the AP approval process.

-Tips for how to improve and create the ideal accounts payable process
+How to improve your accounts payable approval process

 Efficiency in accounts payable starts with adopting smart, actionable strategies.
 Here’s how to take your AP process to the next level: